benjaminion/upgrading-ethereum-book/src/book.md

 Validators are divided among the committees in an epoch by the [`compute_committee()`](/part3/helper/misc/#compute_committee) function.

 Given the epoch-based index $j$, `compute_committee()` returns a slice of the full, shuffled validator set as the committee membership.
 Within the shuffled list, the index of the first validator in the committee is $\lfloor nj / 32N \rfloor$, and the index of the last validator in the committee is $\lfloor n(j + 1) / 32N \rfloor - 1$.
 So the size of each committee is either $\lfloor n / 32N \rfloor$ or $\lceil n / 32N \rceil$.
-In any case, committee sizes differ by at most one.
+In any case, the committee sizes within an epoch differ by at most one.

 In simplified form the [`compute_committee()`](/part3/helper/misc/#compute_committee) calculation looks like this. `N` is the number of committees per slot, `n` is the total number of active validators, and `j` is the epoch-based committee index,